Volusia County, Florida: Voter registration

+Until 1952, Volusia County was reliably Democratic, with Republicans only winning it once in 1928.
+From 1952 to 1988, Democrats only carried the county twice, in 1964 and 1976.
+Democrats then gained ground again by winning the county five times in a row.
+Since 2010, it has trended more Republican, and in 2024 Donald Trump carried the county with the highest percentage for any candidate from either party since Reagan's 1984 landslide.

 Law and government

 Under Volusia County's council-manager form of government, voters elect a county council, which consists of seven members who serve four-year terms.
 Five are elected by district; the county chairman and at-large representative are elected county-wide.

-The county council establish ordinances and policies for the county.
+The county council establishes ordinances and policies for the county.
 It also reviews and approves the county budget annually.
 The county council appoints a county manager, who carries out the will of the council and handles day-to-day business.